oruga-ui/oruga/README.md

 ## Features

+Oruga is a lightweight UI components library for [Vue.js](https://vuejs.org/) without any dependency.
+It offers a set of easily customisable components and doesn't depend on any specific style or CSS framework (like Bootstrap, Bulma, TailwindCSS, etc...).
+Therefore, it doesn't provide a grid system or CSS utilities, but you can integrate any CSS framework you like.
+Oruga provides you with a set of functional components, so you can focus only on the UI/UX aspects of your application and can be entirely flexible for future changes without having to touch a line of JavaScript.

 * **CSS framework agnostic**: No dependency on a specific CSS framework/library but you can easily integrate the components with one of them because they are fully customizable in different ways
 * **Components with steroids**: most of the components aren't a simple wrapper of native elements but they add new and custom features
 * **Lightweight**: no other internal dependency and import only components that you need

-Oruga doesn't depend on any specific style or CSS framework (like Bootstrap, Bulma, TailwindCSS etc...) and it doesn't provide any grid system or CSS utility, it just offer a set of components easy to customize.
-Oruga wants you to focus only on UI/UX aspects of your application and be totally flexible to future changes without having to touch a line of JavaScript.
+If you need a component library and want to easily apply your custom styles, Oruga is the library for you! 🐛

+In addition, if you don't want to style everything yourself, we've created several themes to provide you with a variety of ready-to-use styles. 🦋

 ## Documentation

 Browse [online documentation here](https://oruga.io/documentation/).

-💅 For more info about components customization, [read carefully the "customization" section](https://oruga.io/documentation/#customization) in the documentation.
+💅 For more info about components customization, [read carefully the "customization" section](https://oruga.io/documentation/customisation.html) in the documentation.

 🕹 To see Oruga in action, go to the [Example section](https://oruga.io/documentation/#examples) in the documentation.